Ghost Recon: Breakpoint is free on Stadia in January - 9to5Google

-Google Stadia has offered a few “free play” weekends for select games over the past several months, and next weekend Ubisoft is opening up Tom Clancy’s Ghost Recon: Breakpoint to all users for free.
+Google Stadia has offered a few “free play” weekends for select games over the past several months.
+Now, you can play Ubisoft’s Tom Clancy’s Ghost Recon: Breakpoint and WWE 2K Battlegrounds for free on Stadia for a few days.

-Available on Stadia, Xbox, PlayStation, PC, and even Amazon Luna, the January Ghost Recon: Breakpoint free weekend takes places from January 21st to 25th.
+Available on Stadia, Xbox, PlayStation, PC, and even Amazon Luna, the January Ghost Recon: Breakpoint free weekend takes place from January 21 to January 25.
 During that time, you’ll be able to jump into the game without paying a dime and enjoy everything the base game offers.
 With Stadia, too, you’ll even be able to do it with no downloading or pre-loading needed.

-Ubisoft does note that a Stadia Pro membership is required for those interested in joining in, something that’s not out of line with some previous free weekends on Stadia.
+The free weekend is available now and, notably, the game is also discounted for Pro members to just $7.79.
+That sale goes through January 29.

 Pack your bags for Auroa, because Tom Clancy’s Ghost Recon® Breakpoint will be free to play from January 21–25 to celebrate the release of the live event, Amber Sky, and TU 3.10.